-You just hit the grocery store, and your fridge is overflowing.
+You just hit the grocery store and your fridge is overflowing.
 But do all those things actually belong in the refrigerator?
 Cold storage is a necessity for many foods, but the chilly air of the fridge can have a negative effect on some healthy favorites.
 Keep these foods at their best by keeping them out of the fridge.
-Here’s a list of 31 items that will do just fine outside the fridge.
+Here’s a list of 24 items that will do just fine outside the fridge.

 Do not store bananas in the fridge.
 They retain nutrients better outside the fridge and so they should never be placed inside the refrigerator.
 Bananas are better kept on the counter until they ripen.
 The cold temperatures actually slow down the ripening process of the bananas, while the moisture and darkness of the fridge will only facilitate rotting.

-If you purchased an avocado that’s not ripen, you should not place it in your refrigerator.
+If you purchased an avocado that’s not ripe, you should not place it in your refrigerator.
 Since they will need time to ripen, keeping in the cold cooler will deter and impede that process.
 Also, placing the avocado in your fridge should only be done if the avocado is already ripe and you won’t use it right away.

 Fresh berries from your local farm taste amazing at room temperature so it’s the sooner the better for munching.
 For long-term storage keep them in the fridge.
 To avoid soggy or moldy berries, rinse just before eating.